tacclab/GBRAP/README.md

 ## The Output
 GBRAP returns in output a comma-separated file (CSV) that could be imported into excel.
-Each file contains:
+If the output file only contains the header row (no data), it means you have used a draft assembly and all the sequences were skipped due to being either 'scaffold', 'unlocalized', 'contig', 'unplaced',' patch', or 'unknown'.
+If there are 0s for all metrics of some genomic elements (tRNA, rRNA etc.), it means that the genome file does not contain any annotations of that element.

+ The output table consists of:

+•	Class: The taxonomic group (according to GBRAPs classification) of the organism.

+•	Organism: The scientific name

+•	Taxon: The taxonomic classification

+•	Assembly: Genome Assembly accession ID

 •	Locus ID: Sequence ID

+•	Version: Version number of the sequence

 • Definition: Sequence description